PNC GHG and Climate Change Risk 2014

 |Supporting Memo||Download PDF|

-PNC has emphasized the importance of climate change management in its brand reputation, stating in its 2012 response to the Carbon Disclosure Project (CDP): “The increasingly eco-conscious business environment has meant that some customers and investors use a company’s response to climate change as a differentiator between potential options.
+PNC has emphasized the importance of climate change management in its brand reputation, stating in its 2013 response to CDP (Carbon Disclosure Project): “The increasingly eco-conscious business environment has meant that some customers and investors use a company’s response to climate change as a differentiator between potential options.
 A lack of a clear carbon emissions strategy, or a low perceived action plan, could cause PNC to lose valuable customers and investors, or limit our ability to attract new customers and investors.”

 PNC stated that its “credit review process includes due diligence that takes into consideration the environmental impact of a prospective borrower.”
 PNC claims to perform a “supplemental evaluation for companies in the extractive industries, including an understanding of any significant environmental impacts.”
 PNC states it takes these actions because it recognizes the “potential risks associated with changing climate conditions that could affect business operations and performance.”
-(PNC, 2011 Corporate Responsibility report)
+(Source: PNC, 2013 Carbon Disclosure Project response)

 PNC has stated that, “In addition to the evaluation that we perform on all prospective borrowers, we perform a supplemental evaluation for companies in the extractive industries, including an understanding of any significant environmental impacts.”